surifirstpin/biplus_documentation/docs/How to Create a Report.md

 ## Calculated Column

-All the mathematical and logical calculation are carried out in a report using Calculated column
+All the mathematical and logical calculation are carried out in a report using Calculated column.

 Click on **Calculated column** button to enable table calculations **(Refer image 5).**